 - Choose filesystem format.
 If 64GB or larger, choose exFAT.
 If 32GB or smaller, choose FAT32.

-First, though, I should point out that if you're using your SD card in a camera, it's best practice to format the card in the camera itself.
-That way the camera can set it up how it wants and expects it to be, and it reduces the risk of filesystem issues interrupting your shooting.
-All cameras have a "format card" function (sometimes it's called something similar).
+First, though, I should point out that if you’re using your SD card in a camera, it’s best practice to format the card in the camera itself.
+That way, the camera can set it up how it wants and expects it to be, and it reduces the risk of filesystem issues interrupting your shooting.
+All cameras have a “format card” function (sometimes it’s called something similar).
 Some even have a low-level formatting option, which is a more thorough (but also slower) process.

 But if you want to go ahead and use format your SD card on your Mac, here’s how to do it.
 Before starting, make sure you’ve saved any data you want to keep from the card, because formatting the card will delete all of the data on it.